Why Handoff Documentation Matters

 Async Video Walkthrough Best Practices

-Format: Loom or ScreenFlow
+Format - Loom or ScreenFlow

 Benefits over synchronous meetings: